Denisova Cave: History

-In the 18th century, the cave was inhabited by an Old Believer hermit, Dyonisiy (Denis), and was named after him, while the indigenous Altay people call it Ayu-Tash (Bear Rock).
+In the 18th century, the cave was inhabited by an Old Believer hermit, Dyonisiy (Denis), and was named after him.

 In the 1970s, Russian scientists discovered paleoarcheological remains in the cave that led to further explorations.
 So far, 22 strata have been identified, with archeological artifacts that cover the time from Dyonisiy back to about 125,000–180,000 years ago.
 The dating of the strata was accomplished by the use of thermoluminescence dating of sediments, or, in some cases, radiocarbon dating on charcoal.

 Among the archeological artifacts are Mousterian- and Levallois-style tools attributed to Neanderthals.
 Beside tools, researchers found decorative objects of bone, mammoth tusk, animal teeth, ostrich egg shell, fragments of a stone bracelet made of drilled, worked, and polished dark green chlorastrolite, and pendants.
 A 7 cm sewing needle made from bird bone, estimated to be around 50,000 years-old, was found in Denisova Cave.
 The cave also contains stone tools and bone artifacts made by modern humans, and Pääbo commented: "The one place where we are sure all three human forms have lived at one time or another is here in Denisova Cave."

 Denisovans, Neanderthals and related hybrids, may have inhabited the Denisova Cave over thousands of years, but it is unclear whether they ever shared the cave.

-In 2019, a team of archaeologists from the Novosibirsk Archeology and Ethnography Institute discovered a 45,000-year-old cave lion statue made from woolly mammoth tusk, according to The Siberian Times.
+In 2019, a team of archaeologists from the Russian Academy of Sciences' Institute of Archaeology and Ethnography in Novosibirsk discovered a 45,000-year-old cave lion statue made from a woolly mammoth tusk, according to The Siberian Times.
 This 42 mm long, 8 mm thick and 11 mm high figurine was unearthed in the eleventh layer of the southern gallery of Denisova Cave.
 According to Siberian archeologists, this statue made by Upper Palaeolithic artist might be the oldest animal figurine in the world.
 The lion's hind legs, groin, back and belly are covered with eighteen rows of notch ornaments and its head is missing.
 On the right side of the lion there are two extra rows with four notches.